 Meine Blogbeiträge über diese Reise sind alle in Englischer Sprache.

 It’s February 2019 and I am sitting on the airplane, looking out of the window at the endless sunset, that has been going on for more than five hours.
 It feels almost as if I am chasing the sun.
 I am flying west.
-As I an sitting in the confined space of this raging tin-box, I think of Thomas.
+As I am sitting in the confined space of this raging tin-box, I think of Thomas.
 I don’t know him personally, he had been to a presentation of mine, had read my last Blogpost about my guilty climate-conscience and then wrote me a remarkable email: He offered not to take his annual long-distance-flight this year, and to thereby give me his share of the annual CO2-emissions-account.
 He said, that only when we work together, we can move towards a better future.
 His offer moved me deeply and I am grateful to him up here.

 Along my route lay some of the most spectacular sights of the US-american west.
 Impressive gleaming sandstone-arches, unbelievable contrasts of color in rockformation and water and an expanse entirely unknown to me.
-But I will also pass by some of the most severe offences to the protection and preservation of nature, indigenous habitats and history.
+But I will also pass by some of the most severe offences to the protection and preservation of nature, indigenous habitat and history.

 Being a US citizen, I personally identify with some of the social concepts of the United States.
 I am fascinated by the utopian ideal of „public land“, a land that belongs to no-one.
 While traveling the region I want to figure out what remains of this concept with regards to the river, and how it is being interpreted today.